jmariscal-harana/yamnet_planes/README.md

 # yamnet_planes: small airplane detection from sound
 This model is based on Google's YAMNet pretrained deep network, and it has been modified to detect small airplane sounds in real time.
-The original repository can be found at https://github.com/tensorflow/models/tree/master/research/audioset/yamnet.
+The original repository can be found at: https://github.com/tensorflow/models/tree/master/research/audioset/yamnet.

 ## File and folder description (24/03/2020)